Looking for a healthier way to cook your pork roast, then our Air Fryer Roast Pork with Crispy Crackling recipe may be what you need.

 - Score the skin.
 Sometimes when you buy roast pork, the skin is not scored well.
 Make sure you check and cut with a very sharp knife, but do not cut too far down; about halfway through the skin is enough.

 - Dry and salt the skin.
 Very important, especially if you are using a vacuum-sealed one from your local supermarket.
 Pat the pork down with a paper towel, then rub a generous amount of table salt over the skin.
-Then cover with a tea towel and let it sit overnight in the refrigerator.
+Then cover it with a tea towel and let it sit overnight in the refrigerator.
 The salt soaks up moisture from the skin, drying it out.

 Note – For the best results, follow the above step, but if you have to do this the day of cooking your pork, dry and salt your pork first thing in the morning and sit covered on the bench. - Bring Your pork to room temperature.
-For an excellent even cook, allow your pork to sit covered on your bench so that it warms up to room temperature.
+For an excellent, even cook, allow your pork to sit covered on your bench so that it warms up to room temperature.

 Method:

-Set your air fryer to 200°C on the roast setting and cook for 20 minutes.
-Then reduce the heat to 180°C and cook for 25 minutes per 500g or until the internal temp reaches 68°C.
+Then lower the heat to 180°C and cook for 25 minutes per 500g or until the internal temperature reaches 68°C.

 What cut and size pork to use in your air fryer?

-Make sure you know the size of your air fryer basket before buying your meat.
+When it comes to using an air fryer to cook pork, the size of your pork is limited compared to an oven or Weber Q, so make sure you know the size of your air fryer basket before buying your meat.

 The sky is the limit with what to serve.
 Here are just some ideas that we have alongside our air fryer roast pork with crispy crackling.